Cold calling motivated sellers can be nerve-wracking and uncomfortable without a proven cold calling wholesale script.

 With enough practice and iterations to your process, you can cold call prospects with confidence and even close more deals because of it.
-Use the above guide to help you achieve the cold calling results you’re hoping for.
+Use the above wholesaling cold calling script guide to help you achieve the results you’re hoping for.

 Even If You’re Only Cold Calling – You Still NEED a Website!
 All marketing drives online demand.

 You waste time and money if you don’t have a website.
 Even if you do, it must be properly optimized for success.

 The more real estate marketing opportunities you use, the more you need to ante up your credibility and trust.

 When you’re cold calling, people have no idea who you are.
 They’ll need somewhere to go to validate and verify you.

 If you want to stand a chance, you need a website that you can not provide the necessary information to build credibility and trust.
 You’ll need a perfect about page, testimonials and maybe even core values, and a mission statement.

 If you don’t, leads will bounce to your competitors leaving you with nothing but lost time and money.

 Leave us a comment below with your own thoughts on cold calling.
 What you like, don’t like, might do differently, whatever.
 We’d love to hear from you.